LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 by the user to setup and then solve an IVP using the ARKStep time-stepping module.
-The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and will be deprecated in an upcoming release -- each of these are clearly marked below.
-However, some of these user-callable functions are specific to ARKStep, and are explained below.
+The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and will be deprecated in an upcoming release -- each of these are clearly marked.
+However, some of these user-callable functions are specific to ARKStep, as explained below.

+As discussed in the main :ref:`ARKODE user-callable function introduction
+<ARKODE.Usage.UserCallable>`, each of ARKODE's time-stepping modules
+clarifies the categories of user-callable functions that it supports.
+ARKStep supports *all categories*:

+* temporal adaptivity
+* implicit nonlinear and/or linear solvers
+* non-identity mass matrices
+* relaxation Runge--Kutta methods

 .. _ARKODE.Usage.ARKStep.Initialization: